arnab232007/datacleaner/README.md

 ```

 The app is available at http://localhost (port 80) when using the prod profile,
-or http://localhost:5000 for the dev profile.
+or datacleaner-production.up.railway.app for the dev profile.

 ---